scraggo/scraggo.github.io/_posts/2018-04-16-reflections-coding-bootcamp.md

 ## Team Projects

 In Senior phase, there are 2 projects done in 4-person teams.
 We picked our team preferences beforehand.
 Our class liked the teams from our first project, so we kept them for the second team project.
 Our first project went well.
 We learned best practices with Git.
 We used an Agile ticketing system.
 We finished the core parts of each feature in the alotted time.
 Our second project got "real."
-It was the mother-flippin' CAPSTONE project, so it HAD to be amazing!
+It was the mother-flippin' CAPSTONE project, so (in our minds) it HAD to be amazing!
 There was conflict around choosing the initial idea.
 There was conflict near the end after some disagreement about which features were necessary.
 We got lost in the weeds learning Electron and using service workers for recording audio.
 Despite the struggles, it came together and I'm really proud of what we built.
 - [Vocode](http://vocode.herokuapp.com/)
 - [Vocode: Presentation - YouTube](https://www.youtube.com/watch?v=-_gCMrigUcw)